JochenFM/art_prints_ms4/README.md

     http://hex2rgba.devoth.com/ to get rgba from hex code

-Email contact form adjusted from http://reusableforms.com/d/e1/bootstrap-contact-form-send-email
+Email contact form on index.html adjusted from [this example](http://reusableforms.com/d/e1/bootstrap-contact-form-send-email) at Reusable Forms

-Footer with three-column layout adjusted from https://www.ordinarycoders.com/blog/article/bootstrap-footers
+Footer with three-column layout adjusted from [Ordinary Coders](https://www.ordinarycoders.com/blog/article/bootstrap-footers)

-to check if all tags are closed: https://www.aliciaramirez.com/closing-tags-checker/
+to check if all tags are closed Alicia Ramirez' [Closing Tags Checker](https://www.aliciaramirez.com/closing-tags-checker/)

 From CI Video, "Deploying to Heroku", min 5:41